 An overactive thyroid can leave a person feeling 'revved up', even when they should be getting ready to sleep at bedtime.

 An underactive thyroid slows a person down, and may cause symptoms of depression, fatigue, and weight gain.
-In both cases, the root cause may be your thyroid.

 What is an overactive thyroid?